Before you start

 25% of the funds in your savings account can be taken tax free, the remainder is taxed as income.
 If you're unsure of your remaining tax free allowance or the options available to you, please contact us.

-If you select 6th, 7th,8th or 9th of the month, there may be instances when a tax deduction is higher than you expect, due to 2 payments falling in one tax month.
-If the payment date falls on a bank holiday or weekend we pay the working day before.
-Tax Rebates due from these instances will often be applied in the following month.
-Please contact us by phone for further information if required.
+For taxable payments, if you select the 6th, 7th, 8th, or 9th of the month, there may be instances where the tax deduction is higher than expected due to two payments falling within the same tax month.
+If the payment date falls on a bank holiday or weekend, we will process the payment on the preceding working day.
+Tax rebates resulting from these instances will typically be applied in the following month.
+For further information, please contact us.

 Lump Sum Allowance

-If you are taking tax free cash today, please confirm that, to the best of your knowledge, by taking this payment you will not exceed your Lump Sum Allowance.
+If you're requesting tax-free cash could you please confirm that, to the best of your knowledge, this payment request will not cause you to exceed your Lump Sum Allowance?

 Get in touch for help